Boro23-wq/100-days-of-code/log.md

 **Today's Progress**:
 Played around with CSS Flexbox: Used the flex-direction Property, the justify-content property, the align-items property, the flex-wrap property, the flex-shrink and grow property, the flex-basis property, the order property to rearrange items and finally the align-self property.

+### Day 6: April 8, 2020

+**Today's Progress**:
+CSS Grid: Creating  first CSS grid, sed CSS Grid units to change the size of columns and rows, used grid-row to control spacing, aligned an item vertically using align-self, placed items in grid areas using the grid-area property, reduced repetition using the repeat function, limited item size using the minmax function,used media queries to create responsive layouts and finally created grids within grids.
+It was good learning how Css grid works.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)